et-com/etcom/lessons/github/jekyll.md

  - Take a look at your _config.yml file - see the ``` name: Your Name ```?
  - Now go open _layouts/default.html.
 See ``` <meta name="author" content="{{ site.name }}" ```.
 You guessed it, when Jekyll builds a site it replaces ``` {{ site.name }} ``` with the value in the _config.yml file for ```name: ```

-4) The _layouts is your friend.
+4) The _layouts folder is your friend.
 If you want posts to look different than pages, _layouts is the place to store your templates.
 Let's take a closer look at how this works:
  - Open _posts/2014-3-3-Hello-World.md.
 There are two frontmatter variables, layout and title (lines 1-4), as well as some content on lines 6-10.
  - Now take a look at: _layouts/post.html.
 Check out ```{{ page.title}}``` on line 6 - yep, that's where the title, "You're up and running!" in this example, will be placed.
 Notice ``` {{ content }} ``` on line 9?
 Thats where the content from _posts/2014-3-3-Hello-World.md will go.
 Finally, post.html has one variable in its frontmatter - layout - which is set to "default"
  - Okay, let's go up one more level and check out the default layout.
 Open _layouts/default.html.
 On about line 43 of default.html you should see something like ``` {{ content }} ```.
 Thats where all your post content will go.

 **whew,** that was a lot but, hopefully, you can see how one file is put into one template, which can then be put into another template.
+5) _site is where the site is put after each build.
+It holds all your html, css, and js files

+6) _scss is for sass, which Jekyll will convert to css.

 END LESSON